Online Dynamic Trajectory Optimization and Control for a Quadruped Robot: Results

-By setting the $\bm{\mathrm{Q}}_{\mathrm{footstep}}$ lower than the $\bm{\mathrm{Q}}_{\mathrm{base}}$, we defined a base task and let the optimizer converge to footstep positions that are locally optimal to the base task on flat terrain.
+In footstep position discovery and obstacle avoidance scenario, we defined a base task and let the optimizer converge to footstep positions that are locally optimal to the base task on flat terrain by setting the $\bm{\mathrm{Q}}_{\mathrm{footstep}}$ lower than the $\bm{\mathrm{Q}}_{\mathrm{base}}$.
 We provided infeasible nominal footsteps, yet the optimizer converged to feasible footsteps that satisfy the base task.
 We then introduced a 10 cm diameter spherical obstacle as an inequality constraint and the resulting footsteps successfully avoided stepping on it.
 We used 4 step horizon in the footstep discovery and obstacle avoidance task.
 The base and footstep trajectories are shown in Fig. \ref{base_feet_p} and simulation is presented in the video.